Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 His heart beat slightly faster. "…I’m young."

 "You look almost like you’re fresh out of high school," she said.
 "You haven’t aged a day and your bloodwork backs that up.
-John’s the same way, all the older guys are getting younger and healing up...hell, even *Firth* is inching perilously close to handsome."
+John’s the same way, all the older guys are getting younger and healing up... hell, even *Firth* is inching perilously close to handsome."

 Adam snorted, and covered both her hands with one of his.
 "Pretty Firth?
 That’ll be the goddamn apocalypse…"